aiven/aiven-operator/docs/docs/contributing/resource-generation.md

 a cron job fetches it, parses, patches, and saves in a shared library — [go-api-schemas][go-api-schemas].

 When the library is updated,
-the GitHub [dependabot](https://github.com/dependabot) creates PRs to the dependant repositories, like Aiven Kubernetes Operator and Aiven Terraform Provider.
+the GitHub [dependabot](https://github.com/dependabot) creates PRs to the dependent repositories, like Aiven Kubernetes Operator and Aiven Terraform Provider.

 Then the [`make generate`](#make-generate) command is called by GitHub action.